Crash: Mind over Mutant: Development and release

 Development on Crash: Mind over Mutant began immediately after the completion of Crash of the Titans.
 The idea of preserving a titan for later use came from the play testing sessions of Crash of the Titans, in which the testers were found to be reluctant to leave the titans behind after an epic battle was won.
 Fans of the series were also a source of inspiration for Crash: Mind over Mutant, having such wishes as a free-roaming environment, Coco Bandicoot being a playable character and the return of the character Doctor Nitrus Brio.
 Full camera control was considered for the game, but was rejected for graphical reasons and to avoid having to insert a split-screen view in the cooperation mode.
 Online gameplay was also considered as a feature in the finished game, but was omitted due to the brief development schedule.
 Coco Bandicoot as a playable character was omitted from the PlayStation 2 version of the game due to her distinct animations taking up much of the console's memory.
 The Wii version of Crash: Mind over Mutant was created first, with the graphics scaled up for the Xbox 360, and scaled down for the PlayStation 2.
 A PlayStation 3 version of the game was rumored, but was promptly debunked by Radical Entertainment as a mistake on many press sites' behalf.

 There was an open call for fan art of Crash Bandicoot to be submitted as part of a contest.
 The contest was hosted by Kidzworld as part of a preview page and was aimed at fans under the age of 18.
 Selected artwork is included in the final build of the game either inside of a comic book in Crash's house or on a wall in the school attended by Nina Cortex.
 In addition, winners had their names appear in the game's credits and received a free copy of the game when it was released.

 To ensure that the audio did not become repetitive, Crash: Mind over Mutant features more than 8,500 lines of dialogue.
 The music was composed by Marc Baril, who previously composed Crash Tag Team Racing and Crash of the Titans.

+Sierra Entertainment announced Crash: Mind over Mutant on April 28, 2008.